Blasphemy law in Iran: Selected cases

 In 2023, two men in Iran were executed for blasphemy.
 The two men, Yousef Mehrad and Sadrollah Fazeli-Zare reportedly ran several online accounts dedicated to spreading atheism.
 The pair were first arrested in 2020 for running an account on Telegram.
 The two were then convicted in 2021 on multiple charges of blasphemy and sentenced to death.

 Aseman newspaper

 Dr Bavand described eye-for-eye punishment, an Islamic law, as inhumane in an interview with Aseman newspaper.

 Aseman ('Sky'), a reformist newspaper was shut after just one week of publication.
 The closure was done after a professor, Davoud Hermidas-Bavand, described eye-for-an-eye punishment as "inhumane."

-Aseman was aligned with the country's new president Hassan Rouhani.
+Aseman was aligned with the country's then-President Hassan Rouhani.
 Former reformist president, Mohammad Khatami, had endorsed the paper in a letter published in its first edition, saying, "Whenever the space for life tightens; whenever the land dries up and is deprived of water", people "lift their eyes to the sky to keep hope alive."

 According to the prosecutor's office, "The newspaper was banned for spreading lies and insulting Islam."